Seafood demand to weaken from peak levels in 2H 2022, RaboResearch reports

 A cooling market in 2H 2022

 According to Rabobank’s latest report on aquaculture, recessionary dynamics have already started in both the EU and the US amid their COVID-19 recoveries.
 As such, the food service demand for seafood is expected to cool in both regions, which means another switch back to retail.
 However, China presents an unpredictable factor for 2H 2022.
-Potentially, there is a considerable upside for both shrimp and salmon, especially in Q4 2022, as long as COVID-19-related lockdowns and import restrictions are not reintroduced.
+Potentially, there is considerable upside for both shrimp and salmon, especially in Q4 2022, as long as COVID-19-related lockdowns and import restrictions are not reintroduced.

 “The US remains a strong demand driver for seafood, but food service demand is clearly declining.
 This could be the beginning of a long challenging period in the US.
 But China has the potential to be the key driver of demand for shrimp, and possibly salmon, in Q4 2022,” explained Gorjan Nikolik, senior global specialist, Seafood at Rabobank.
 “Though we remain optimistic that China will once again become an important driver of shrimp and salmon demand before the end of the year, COVID-19 lockdowns and import restrictions greatly decrease the probability.”